Before demolishing a building or structure, you may require a demolition permit.

-You need a demolition permit to completely remove any type of buildings or structures.
+You need a demolition permit for renovations, alterations or to completely remove any type of buildings or structures.
 If you need to demolish an existing detached garage, in order to build a new detached garage you will need a demolition and a building permit.
 The same applies to a new house.
 Site Safety inspections are required once the building or structure has been demolished.

-If you are demolishing only a portion of a building or a structure or interior partitions you need to obtain a building permit (not a demolition permit) to make alteration to the building.
+If you are demolishing only a portion of a building or a structure or interior partitions you need to obtain a demolition permit as well as a building permit to make alteration to the building.